ember-learn/guides-source/guides/release/getting-started/index.md

 * Modern application asset management (including concatenation, minification, and versioning).
 * Generators to help create components, routes, and more.
 * A conventional project layout, making existing Ember applications easy to approach.
-* Support for ES2015/ES6 JavaScript via the [Babel](https://babeljs.io/learn-es2015/) project.
+* Support for modern JavaScript via the [Babel](https://babeljs.io/) project.
 This includes support for [JavaScript modules](http://exploringjs.com/es6/ch_modules.html), which are used throughout this guide.
 * A complete [QUnit](https://qunitjs.com/) test harness.
 * The ability to consume a growing ecosystem of [Ember Addons](https://emberobserver.com/).